 You may apply as early as 45 days before your requested start date.
 If you apply earlier than that date or your start date gets delayed, you might be required to provide updated medical information from your health care provider and a statement of health indicating there have been no new medical conditions since the time of your initial application.

 One great feature of the Cigna Global Medical Plan is that you can adjust the plan structure to keep costs low or add features and benefits with an additional premium.
-To determine how much a plan will cost you and your family, you can read our Cigna Global Medical premiums page, or click here for a free quote.
+To determine how much a plan will cost you and your family, you can read our Cigna Global Plan Costs page, or click here for a free quote.

 When you need treatment, the Cigna Customer Care Team will help you arrange your treatment plan, and point you in the right direction, saving you the time and hassle of looking for a hospital, clinic or medical practitioner yourself.
 They appreciate that there will be times when it will not be practical or possible for a beneficiary to contact them for prior approval.
-In the circumstances like these, they ask that you or the affected beneficiary get in touch with them 48 hours after treatment has been sought, so that they can confirm whether treatment is covered and arrange a settlement with your provider.
+In circumstances like these, they ask that you or the affected beneficiary get in touch with them 48 hours after treatment has been sought, so that they can confirm whether treatment is covered and arrange a settlement with your provider.

 If you need to speak to Cigna about your treatment plan, contact their Customer Care Team who can direct your call to a Cigna, healthcare professional: